joecupano/SIGpi/README.md

 - Save and exit

 ## WSJT-X ... well
-since stable arm64 and amd64 packages are available from the WSJTX team, we opted to add WSJTX back in.
+Since stable arm64 and amd64 packages are available from the WSJTX team, we opted to add WSJTX back in.
 Remonder, WSJT-X does not like being installed with JS8CALL given its use of wsjtx-data package.

 ## Example Hardware Setup